Middle-earth peoples: Wizards

-As the Istari were Maiar, each one served a Vala in some way.
+As the Istari are Maiar, each one serves a Vala in some way.
 Saruman was the servant and helper of Aulë, and so learned much in the art of craftsmanship, mechanics, and metal-working, as was seen in the later Third Age.
 Gandalf was the servant of Manwë or Varda, but was a lover of the Gardens of Lórien, and so knew much of the hopes and dreams of Men and Elves.
 Radagast, servant of Yavanna, loved the things of nature, both animals and plants.
 As each of these Istari learned from their Vala, so they acted in Middle-earth.

 Balrogs

-Demonic creatures of fire and shadow, Balrogs were fallen Maiar, loyal to the first Dark Lord, Morgoth.
-They participated in the wars of the First Age of Middle-earth but were mostly destroyed during the War of Wrath which ended the Age.
+Demonic creatures of fire and shadow, Balrogs are fallen Maiar, loyal to the first Dark Lord, Morgoth.
+They participated in the wars of the First Age of Middle-earth but are mostly destroyed during the War of Wrath which ended the Age.
 By the Third Age, the only remaining Balrog was "Durin's Bane," the Balrog of Moria, killed by Gandalf.

 Free peoples

-The Free Peoples of Middle-earth were the four races that had never fallen under the sway of the evil spirits Morgoth or Sauron: Elves, Men, Dwarves and Ents.
-Strictly speaking, among Men it was only the Men of the West who were Free People, particularly the descendants of the Dúnedain of the Isle of Númenor, as most Men of the East and South of Middle-earth became servants of Morgoth and Sauron over the ages.
+The Free Peoples of Middle-earth are the four races that never fell under the sway of the evil spirits Morgoth or Sauron: Elves, Men, Dwarves and Ents.
+Strictly speaking, among Men it was only the Men of the West who are Free People, particularly the descendants of the Dúnedain of the Isle of Númenor, as most Men of the East and South of Middle-earth become servants of Morgoth and Sauron over the ages.
 The Ent Treebeard quotes lines from a traditional lay listing them: